metasfresh/metasfresh-documentation/_webui_collection/EN/SwitchLanguage.md

 ---
-title: How do I change the Interface Language?
+title: How do I change the interface language?
 layout: default
 tags:
   - Setup